samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## What will be my ROI if I buy token?
 What is your projection for the Token price?

-We don’t make any predictions or guarantees about ROIs.
+During the PTO, we only sell tokens at ever increasing prices in batches of 1 million tokens.
+We make no other predictions or guarantees.
 However, thanks to the utility of our Tokens as designated payment currency for Internet capacity sold on our Grid, we believe our Tokens will be supported by additional demand, volume and diversification.
 Also our Tokens are backed by the Foundation - and we expect the Foundation’s value to grow rapidly.

 ##  Can I buy Tokens with bank transfer?

-Yes, you can buy Tokens with bank transfers (USD, GBP, CHF, EUR, YEN, AED), BTC and ETH.
+Yes, you can buy Tokens with bank transfers.
+USD, GBP, EUR at first, adding YEN, and CHF at a later date.
+We also allow BTC payments at first, adding ETH at a later date.

 ## Can I buy Tokens if I am in US or I am a US citizen?